Woolard Technology Center

 - Law Enforcement

-Students register for classes at WTC through their high school school counselor.
-The school counselor at WTC reviews all students registered for WTC classes according to the following criteria:
+Students register for classes at WTC through their home high school school counselor.
+The administration at WTC reviews all students registered for WTC classes according to the following criteria:

 - Academic Scholarship – Rigor of courses taken and grades are reviewed.